 - You may erect a single sign not exceeding 1.8m in height and 0.6m2 in area to identify a permitted activity.

 - You may erect a single or composite sign not exceeding 2.4m in height and 1.2m2 in area to identify other activities, for which you have a resource consent.

 - Your sign may also require a building consent, depending on its size and design.

 - Utility operators’ approval may be required before installation.

 Consult the Temporary Signs bylaw; this covers rules regarding temporary signs such as for advertising community, cultural or sporting events.

 Consult the District Plan - chapter 16 - General Rules.
-If signs breach the District Plan rules, a resource consent will need to be applied for.
+If signs breach the district plan rules, a resource consent will need to be applied for.

 To claim back a sign that has been impounded by the council, please contact us.
 There is a $97.10 charge.

-Consult the District Plan for rules on signs.
+Consult the district plan for rules on signs.